Particle size measurement using static light scattering (Particle size determination by laser diffraction)

 is applied.
 The FRAUNHOFER theory

 is based on the hypothesis of opaque and spherical particles: the scattered pattern corresponds to a thin opaque two-dimensional plate – diffraction only occurs at the edges.
 Therefore no additional optical input constants of the material are necessary for this calculation.
-However, this theory is only suitable for mean particle sizes from approx. 5 µm.

 In contrast the MIE